MislavJaksic/Knowledge-Repository/Databases/PostgreSQL/README.md

 Note: PostgreSQL roles are seperate from Linux usernames
 ```
+When you have created a Postgres role, go back and create a database with the same username.

 If you have a role and a database, you can execute the following command:
 ```